jb68/docker-lamp/README.md

 Docker example with Apache, MySql 8.0, PhpMyAdmin and Php

-- You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
+- You can use MariaDB 10.1 if you checkout branch `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
-- You can use MySql 5.7 if you checkout to the tag `mysql5.7`
+- You can use MySql 5.7 if you checkout branch `mysql5.7`
+- You can use php 5.6 and mysql 8 if you checkout branch `php-5.6`

 I use docker-compose as an orchestrator.
 To run these containers: